sarbal/URP_course/lessons/lesson3.md

 dev.off()
 ```

-## INSERT FUN EXAMPLE HERE
+##

 ## Test yourself!
 1. Create an R markdown file (using RStudio).
 Save the file as "yourname_Lesson3.Rmd".
 Once again, delete the instructions starting from "This is an [R...".
 For the remaining exercises, insert the code as R chunks when you are satisified with your solutions.
 An R chunk is code placed  after a line that starts with ` ```{ r } `and ends before a line with ` ``` `.
 2. Load the file "lesson3.Rdata" into your environment.

-"Knit" your R markdown file into an html page, a pdf and a word document.
+3. "Knit" your R markdown file into an html page, a pdf and a word document.
 Save the latter two.
 Email either file to me!

 Solutions: Next week!